Maria Assumpció Català i Poch: Research career

 In 1954, Català obtained a scholarship from the CSIC to investigate Spherical Astronomy through calculations and rectification of orbits of comets.
 Additionally, in the International Geophysical Year (1957–1958), she worked on observational astronomy, calculation and rectification of orbits of comets, and daily observation of sunspots and prominences in the Observatory of the Chair of Astronomy of the UB in cooperation with the Spanish National Observatory.
 This collaboration had important results as the discovery of Van Allen radiation belt and the launch of the first satellite Sputnik 1.

 Between 1974 and 1990 she also worked on the study of stellar systems dynamics.
 In 1978, the possession of a Catalan grant to promote the research in the university funded her research in spherical astronomy, eclipse, occultations, and transit calculations, stellar systems dynamics and galactic dynamics.

 Between 1976 and 1979, she worked at the Henri Poincaré Institute because of a program of Spanish-French scientific cooperation and the University of Paris VI.
 On the other hand, she researched the structure of the Oort cloud at the Observatorie de Meudon.

-Català had also the opportunity to take part in different financed projects as the one of the European Space Agency which aimed to select and determine the stellar and planetary positions using Hipparcos satellite.
+Català had also the opportunity to take part in different financed projects such as that of the European Space Agency which aimed to select and determine the stellar and planetary positions using Hipparcos satellite.

 Besides her research works, she also studied the Arab science and left works such as Las obras matemáticas de Maslama de Madrid (1965), Arquímedes árabe: el tratado de los círculos tangentes (1968) and Dos tratados del Arquímedes árabe: tratado de los círculos tangentes y el libro de los triángulos (1971).